 MariaDB and MySQL are two widely popular relational databases that boast many of the largest enterprises as their clientele.
 Both MariaDB and MySQL are available in two versions – A community-driven version and an enterprise version.
-But the distribution of features and development processes in the community and enterprise versions of MySQL and MariaDB differ from each other.
-MariaDB and MySQL are closely related in the sense that MariaDB is a fork of MySQL.
+However, the distribution of features and development processes in the community and enterprise versions of MySQL and MariaDB differ from each other.

 Even though MariaDB claims itself as a drop-in replacement for MySQL, because of the terms of licensing and enterprising support contracts, many organizations migrate between these two according to their policy changes.
 This blog post will cover the details of how to move data from MariaDB to MySQL.